kaya-arro/sc-simplify/README.md

 ### Formatting input

 The program reads its input from `stdin`.
 Each line is a facet presented as a space-separated list of vertices labeled by natural numbers less than $2^{32}$.
-The program is tolerant of excess whitespace, but if non-empty non-maximal faces are included in the input, you should enable the`-c`/`--check-input` flag.
+The program is tolerant of excess whitespace.
+If non-empty non-maximal faces are included in the input, bugs may or may not arise; in this case, you should enable the`-c`/`--check-input` flag to ensure correct behavior.

 Example input not requiring `--check-input`: